TERMS OF BUSINESS

 “Connectd Legal” means the name given to the membership option on our Platform which includes the Legal Services;

-“Data Protection Laws” means all applicable data protection and privacy legislation in force from time to time in the UK including GDPR, the Data Protection Act 2018 and/or all applicable UK laws, rules,
+“Data Protection Laws” means all applicable data protection and privacy legislation in force from time to time in the UK or any other country in which you or we operate, including GDPR, the Data Protection Act 2018, and the Privacy and Electronic Communications Regulations 2003 as amended;

 “Effective Date” means the date on which you apply on the Platform to complete On-Boarding;